jaydu1/CausalMultiOutcomes/README.md

 ### Python module

-- causarray: The main module for the proposed causal inference method.
+- `causarray`: The main module for the proposed causal inference method. ***The package in the current repo is an early version for the purpose of reproducibility; please check out the [latest version of `causarray`](https://github.com/jaydu1/causarray) that is under development.***

 ### Scripts and Jupyter notebooks